 &lambda_cu, new Hermes2DFunction<double>(-src_term));

 This is possible since CubicSpline is a descendant of Hermes1DFunction.
-Analogously, the constant src_term can be replaced with an arbitrary function of x and y by subclassing Hermes2DFunction:
+Analogously, the constant src_term can be replaced with an arbitrary function of and by subclassing Hermes2DFunction:

 class CustomNonConstSrc<Scalar> : public Hermes2DFunction<Scalar>